 A concept from Management Theory called “theory of constraints” has become popular in Agile and Lean circles.
-The theory is quite simple.
-This article will explain the theory of constraints in Agile, in a micro and macro context.
+The theory is quite simple, and relates to the constraints or bottlenecks in any process (manufacturing or knowledge work).
+This article will explain the theory of constraints and how it relates to agile software development, in a micro and macro context.

-In any given system, there will be one component that is the constraint or bottleneck for the system.
-Any attempt to optimise any part of the system other than the constraint is a waste of effort, since it will not improve the throughput of the system.
+The theory itself goes like this.
+In any given system, there will be one component that is the constraint or bottleneck for the system, in terms of restricting the output of that system.
+Any attempt to optimize any part of the system other than the constraint is a waste of effort, since it will not improve the throughput of the system.

-All efforts of the organisation should go towards improving the constraint.
+All efforts of the organization should go towards improving the constraint.
 This should continue until it is no longer a constraint.
-At this point, the next weakest part of the chain becomes the constraint, which should be optimised.
+At this point, the next weakest part of the chain becomes the constraint, which should be optimized.

 There are some other uses for the Theory of Constraints, however.